-Rees made his Royal Opera debut creating the role of Doctor Yes in the world premiere of Anna Nicole.
-He has since sung Ulrich Eisslinger (Die Meistersinger von Nürnberg) and Froh (Das Rheingold), and in the 2014/15 Season returns to sing Doctor Yes.
+Welsh tenor Andrew Rees made his Royal Opera debut in 2011 as Doctor Yes (Anna Nicole, world premiere).
+He has since sung Ulrich Eisslinger (Die Meistersinger von Nürnberg) and Froh (Das Rheingold) for The Royal Opera, and sang in 'Diana and Actaeon' (Metamorphosis: Titian 2012) for The Royal Ballet.
+In the 2014/15 Season he returns to sing Doctor Yes.

 Concert engagements include Tristan and Isolde and Tannhäuser with Donald Runnicles and the BBC Scottish Symphony Orchestra, Parsifal with Mark Elder and the Hallé Orchestra at the BBC Proms, Blond Eckbert in Hamburg, The Dream of Gerontius in Dublin and under Sakari Oramo at the Finlandia Hall, Helsinki‚ Cavaradossi (Tosca) with Oramo and the City of Birmingham Symphony Orchestra, Macduff (Macbeth) for Chelsea Opera Group and Verdi’s Requiem.
 Rees conducts the choir Coro and is a keen tennis player.
 He has also completed two London marathons, raising over £7,000 for the NSPCC.